DSC-KIIT/project-halide-website/content/docs/Getting Started/Running and Compiling Halide.md

 This will compile and build `kernel.iso` in the `src/` directory and start it in `qemu`.

-You can try `make help` to get a list of all the commands available for various stages of compilation.
+You can run `make help` to get a list of all the commands available for various stages of compilation.

+Please refer to the **Documentation** section of the website for more details on the design and the code.